GENERAL TERMS AND CONDITIONS OF

 The right of withdrawal does not exist or expires in the following contracts:

-• for services if the Institute for Rare Earths and Metals Ltd. has provided them in full and you have acknowledged and expressly agreed before placing the order that we can begin providing the service and you lose your right of withdrawal upon complete fulfillment of the contract;
+– in the case of services, when the Institute for Rare Earths and Metals AG has fully performed the service and you have acknowledged and expressly agreed before placing your order that we can begin providing the service and that you will lose your right of withdrawal upon full performance of the contract;

 (1) Should personal data (e.g. name, address, e-mail address) be collected, we undertake to obtain your prior consent.
 We undertake not to pass on any data to third parties unless you have given your prior consent.